 What the theory claims

-• The pre-positioned version: the scale and precision of the opening salvo — 900 strikes in 12 hours, with Khamenei killed on day one — suggests a level of planning and intelligence penetration that predates any specific 2026 provocation.
-The argument is that the war was not triggered; it was scheduled.
+The pre-positioned framing.
+The scale and precision of the February 28, 2026 opening salvo — 900 strikes in 12 hours, Khamenei killed on day one, Fordow already substantially damaged from the June 2025 strikes — suggests a level of planning and intelligence penetration that predates any specific 2026 provocation.
+The argument is that the war was not triggered.
+It was scheduled.
+The scheduling signal that researchers point to is the large-scale US exercise Resolute Sentinel in Q4 2025, which former CENTCOM officers have argued was operationally indistinguishable from a final rehearsal.

 The variations